Running 70B Models Locally — Exact VRAM by Quantization

 Run 70B For:

 Complex reasoning.
 Multi-step logic problems, mathematical proofs, scientific analysis.
-The gap between 32B and 70B is widest here.
-A 70B model at Q4 catches errors and follows chains of reasoning that a 32B model misses.
+The gap between a 27B and a dense 70B is widest here.
+A 70B model at Q4 catches errors and follows chains of reasoning that a 27B model misses.

 Deep research and analysis.
 Summarizing long documents, comparing multiple sources, identifying inconsistencies.
 70B models have broader knowledge and make fewer factual errors.